Managed retreat

 Managed retreat involves the purposeful, coordinated movement of people and buildings away from risks.
 This may involve the movement of a person, infrastructure (e.g., building or road), or community.
 It can occur in response to a variety of hazards such as flood, wildfire, or drought.

-Politicians, insurers and residents are increasingly paying attention to managed retreat from low-lying coastal areas because of the threat of sea-level rise due to climate warming.
-Trends in climate change predict substantial sea-level rises worldwide, causing damage to human infrastructure through coastal erosion and putting communities at risk of severe coastal flooding.
+Politicians, insurers, and residents are increasingly paying attention to managed retreat from low-lying coastal areas because of the threat of sea level rise due to climate change.
+Trends in climate change predict substantial sea level rises worldwide, causing damage to human infrastructure through coastal erosion and putting communities at risk of severe coastal flooding.